MaayanLab/datacrossways/README.md

 Datacrossways currently uses google OAuth to manage user logins.
 To set up credentials go to [https://console.cloud.google.com/apis/dashboard](https://console.cloud.google.com/apis/dashboard), where you need to have an account or you need to create a new one.

 Click on `+ CREATE CREDENTIALS` and select `OAuth client ID`.
 There create a new `web application` entry and fill in the `Authorized JavaScript origins` and `Authorized redirect URIs`.
+The click `CREATE`.

 <img width="425" alt="oauth2" src="https://user-images.githubusercontent.com/32603869/176705928-fd5adccc-31a4-4b04-8a3f-66085d888677.png">

+The newly created entry should now appear under `OAuth 2.0 Client IDs`.
+Click `Download OAuth client` and save `Your Client ID` and `Your Client Secret`.

 ### Remove AWS resources